KannonZenetism/the-red-archive/2012-research-trajectory.md

 - *Isis Unveiled* — H.P.
 Blavatsky
 - *The Externalisation of the Hierarchy* — Alice A. Bailey
 - *The Reappearance of the Christ* — Alice A. Bailey
+- *The Destiny of the Nations* — Alice A. Bailey
+- *From Bethlehem to Calvary* — Alice A. Bailey

 ### Simultaneous Critical Analysis of Entropic Systems
 - *Mystery Mark of the New Age*